cetinkaya/pastefromhtml/README.md

 #### Use

-pastefromhtml adds a menu entry (Tools / Paste from HTML) as well as a key shortcut (SHIFT + CTRL + V) in Zim.
+pastefromhtml adds a menu entry (`Tools / Paste from HTML`) as well as a key shortcut (`SHIFT + CTRL + V`) in Zim.

-After you copy lists/links/text in your browser, paste them into Zim by clicking on the menu entry or with SHIFT + CTRL + V.
+After you copy lists/links/text in your browser, paste them into Zim by clicking on the menu entry or with `SHIFT + CTRL + V`.